 We secretly keep a hope that someday, many operators will deploy Ogmios alongside their relays.
 Enabling many application developers to interact with the Cardano blockchain seamlessly by connecting to a relay close to them.

 Besides, it goes without saying that as an open-source project Ogmios welcomes contributions; especially on the client library and/or around tools built on top.
+Should you be working on a new client, let us know, we’re happy to help.

 No it does not.
 The PAB is an application framework which provides DApp developers with an extra interface for running smart-contracts on Cardano; Ogmios is not a DApp, nor does it require any DApp functionality.
 Ogmios does however require a full cardano-node to work for it is merely an interface on top of it.